segmentio/segment-docs/src/connections/sources/visual-tagger.md

 ### Why does my form submit event not work?

 Visual Tagger binds its event listeners to the `document` object.
-Forms using `stopPropagation()`/`stopImmediatePropagation()` prevent the event from bubbling up causing Visual Tagger to not execute the handlers for emitting track/identify calls.
-In order for these forms to work with Visual Tagger, you will have to remove `stopPropagation()`/`stopImmediatePropagation()` from your existing form handler.
+Forms using `stopPropagation` and `stopImmediatePropagation` methods prevent the event from bubbling up, causing Visual Tagger to not execute the handlers for emitting track/identify calls.
+Remove any `stopPropagation` and `stopImmediatePropagation` method calls from your form handler to allow Visual Tagger to process the event.

 ### Does Visual Tagger have a data layer so that I can make use of data that's not rendered on the page?